naum/lightload/wiki/theme-configuration.md

 ### `_config.yml` settings

+`admin_email`
+: Site administrator email

+:`created_by`
+: Site author, will show on footer copyright line

 `font-accent`
 : Google font (short name) for headings, see *`font-main`* for an example on how to specify a value